arthurlacoste/tampa/readme.md

 ### Using YAML variables

 This example show how you can use both object-related variables included in your YAML structure and give an object to feed your object.
-This is optionnal to give an object to this function.
+This is optional to give an object to this function.

 ```js
 const tampax = require('tampax');